nlkl/nlkl.github.io/_posts/2015-05-24-what-i-dislike-about-fsharp.markdown

 One point that might force one into developing a partly OOP-based API, is the lack of non-OOP polymorphism.

-Apart from parametric polymorphism (aka generics) and a few hack-arounds, F# only supports polymorphism through the use of OOP (subtype polymorphism).
+Apart from parametric polymorphism (aka generics) and a few hack-arounds, F# only supports polymorphism through the use of OOP/subtype polymorphism.
 In practice, this means that we are forced to use OOP whenever we want to abstract over different types in a slightly sophisticated way.

 In simple application code, we can often get quite far using generics and built-in convenience functionality, but once we are developing non-trivial abstractions, this lack of non-OOP polymorphism shows itself rather quickly.
 Being forced to use OOP because of the limitations of the language is a rather frustrating experience.
 And the inability to abstract over monads can make me downright grumpy.

-Still, I certainly recognize that this is not an easy problem to solve for the language designers, due to the limitations imposed by the .NET interop.
+Still, I certainly recognize that this is not an easy problem to solve for the language designers, as it isn't trivial to find a CIL representation that plays well the rest of .NET.
 Nevertheless, some sort of functional polymorphism, be it ad-hoc polymorphism or higher-order modules, would be a nice complement to the language.

 # Too litle focus on immutable data structures

 In my opinion, one of the central benefits of functional programming is the focus on immutability.
 In order to apply immutability effectively, however, it should be as convenient as possible to work with immutable data.

 Like most other functional programming languages, F# uses immutability by default.
-This is great, but working effectively with data also requires a toolbox of data structures that we can use, and unfortunately F# lacks behind in this respect.
+This is great, but working effectively with data also requires a toolbox of data structures that we can use, and unfortunately F# lags behind in this respect.

 Out-of-the-box F# provides an immutable list (basically a stack), a sorted set, and a sorted map.
 In comparison, Clojure and Scala offer all of these, as well as a queue, a random-access list (aka vector), a lazy (memoized) list, and more efficient unsorted sets/maps.

 Again, this is a problem with the standard library, rather than the language itself.
 Still, it is so important that I had to mention it.
 There are third-party libraries that provide some of these data structures, but such essential functionality belong in the standard library.
+F# should at least provide an immutable queue (rather simple to implement) and an immutable vector (more complex, but not too much).

 # Final remarks

 Please note that this is by no means an exhaustive list, and I am sure I can find more annoying features if I look harder ;)

+I also recognize that F# is an open source project, and I can simply contribute if I want to improve things.
+And yes, I am slowly starting to do so.

-However, as I mentioned in the beginning, I still like the F# language as such, and enjoy using it where C# would be the alternative (although I do like C# for what it is as well).
+Finally, as I mentioned in the beginning, I still like the F# language as such, and enjoy using it where C# would be the alternative (although I do like C# for what it is as well).
 I am quite aware that no language is without design flaws and compromises, so don't take this too personally.